graalvm/graalvm-demos/native-image-logging-examples/README.md

 # Configuring Logging in Native Image

 This demo demonstrates how the `java.util.logging.*` API can be used with Native Image.
-The logger can be initialized at build time with a custom _logging.properties_ configuration file or at run time.
-The below examples show both cases.
+If your application require additional logging handlers, you can register them with a custom configuration file, _logging.properties_ , and initialize at build time.
+This reduces the size of the resulting executable file and improves the startup time.
+Unless your application needs to process _logging.properties_ at run time, this approach is recommended.
+Both approaches are demonstrated in the examples.

 ### Prerequisites
 * [GraalVM](http://graalvm.org)